itsjunetime/smserver/README.md

 ### To file an issue:
 Please include the following information:
  - Device model
- - Jailbreak
+ - Jailbreak (e.g. checkra1n, unc0ver, Chimera, etc)
  - iOS Version
- - If you installed a package or built from source (and if from source, how did you install it)
+ - How you installed the app
  - A detailed description of what failed
- - A crash report if it crashed and you have an app like cr4shed to collect those
+ - And if the app crashed & you can get it, a crash log

 Also, if the app did not crash on startup, but rather had an issue after it was already up and running, please do the following:
  - Install the package 'oslog' from your package manager